 The following table describes the available functions.

-|filter the sessions listed on the page||the arrow next to the drop-down list and select the type of session to display.
+|Filter the sessions listed on the page||The arrow next to the drop-down list and select the type of session to display.
 Click Filter.
 The filters include: |

-|search for a session||the Session Name, Start Date, or End Date option and then enter a value in the field.
+|Search for a session||The Session Name, Start Date, or End Date option and then enter a value in the field.
 Click Search.|

-|enter a session||Join from the session's contextual menu.|
+|Enter a session||Join from the session's contextual menu.|

-|access the recording for a session||Recording from the contextual menu.|
+|Access the recording for a session||Recording from the contextual menu.|

-|add a new collaboration session||Create Collaboration Session|
+|Add a new collaboration session||Create Collaboration Session|

 There are two roles available for users in collaboration sessions, passive and active.
-The session administrator controls user access and functions during a collaboration session by assigning passive or active roles.
-For example, session administrators determine which users can chat, send private messages, or ask questions during a session by assigning specific access rights to the different roles.
+The session moderator controls user access and functions during a collaboration session by assigning passive or active roles.
+For example, session moderators determine which users can chat, send private messages, or ask questions during a session by assigning specific access rights to the different roles.
 The student icon will appear in the Role column next to those students who are designated as active.